Families in denial.

 · “she wasn’t prepared for that” when I asked the person what year it was or

-· “she has had a busy day and is tired” when I have asked for their formal home address.
+· “she has had a busy day and is tired” when I have asked for their formal home address which they can’t remember where they live.

 · “I couldn’t answer that question myself” which is who the Prime Minister is or what year it is, to try and placate and reassure their elderly relative and to emphasise in their mind that it is okay to be forgetful when you are old, which it is NOT!!